AFeebleChild/aws-go-tool/README.md

     - `volumeslist`
     - `snapshotslist`
     - `imagelist`
+    - `imagecheck`
+    Checks the images in the account for any the are in use by the instances, and how many use it.
+It does not check for the AMI being shared to other accounts.
     - `sgslist`
     - `sgruleslist`
 - IAM
     - `roleslist`
     - `userslist`
     - `userupdatepw`
+    Use the "-u" flag to pass in the username you wish to update the password for.
 - S3
     - `bucketslist`
 - VPC